 You’ll need to provide and confirm quite a bit of information at this stage, like your credit report, proof of income, assets, debt and other financial information.
 You should also ask the lender a number of questions about your loan so you stay informed.
-These questions should include, but are not limited to:

 - Is there an application fee?

 - Are there any limitations on how I can use the money from the loan?